kraigb/vs-product-guide/src/pages/Cross-Platform Server/netcore.md

 1. Build and leverage a stronger ecosystem: an open and transparent development process that allows the community to participate in code reviews, read design documents, and contribute changes to the product.
 2. Lay the foundation for a cross platform .NET: the goal of .NET Core is having a single code base that can be used to build and support all the supported platforms.

-You can get involved by going to [associated open source project](https://github.com/dotnet/core/blob/master/README.md).
+You can get involved by going to [.NET Core Home on GitHub](https://github.com/dotnet/core/blob/master/README.md).

 ## .NET Execution Environment (DNX)